Top FAQs for First-Time Travellers to China

 In this post, I have compiled a list of some of the most frequently asked questions when travelling to China for the first time.

 In the past year, China has implemented some new rules so that it is easier for travellers who are coming for a short period of time to travel in China visa-free.
-It has also given residents of some countries 15 or even 30 days visa-free.
+It has also given residents of some countries 30 days visa-free.

 Check out this post for the full breakdown and rules for the visa exceptions!

-You can leave your laptop out in a café and go to the bathroom and come back and it would still be there.
-You can walk around with your mobile in your hand and it won’t snatched.
+You can leave your laptop out in a café and go to the bathroom and come back, and it would still be there.
+You can walk around with your mobile in your hand, and it won’t be snatched.

 As with any destination, there are always a few bad eggs, so be cautious of pickpockets in crowded areas and ensure you have travel insurance in case of emergencies.